Caesarovich/ClockyMcClockface/README.md

 # ClockyMcClockface

-This is a Discord bot that will play Clock sounds in voice chat every hour.
+This is a Discord bot that will play clock sounds in voice chat every hour.
 It can be useful to remind you of the time, or just to annoy your friends :)

 ## Development

 ### Requirements
 This project uses the [Bun](https://bun.sh/) runtime and its SQLite driver.
 It also requires [FFmpeg](https://ffmpeg.org/) to be installed to play audio files.

-You can use the [Devcontaier](https://containers.dev/) configuration to easily develop this project in a containerized environment.
+You can use the [Devcontainer](https://containers.dev/) configuration to easily develop this project in a containerized environment.

 If you are on [NixOS](https://nixos.org/), you can use the provided `flake.nix` file to get a development environment with all the required dependencies by running the following command: